dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 export * from './core/app.module';
 ```

 > **Note:** Always keep in mind that Angular 2 is very interconnected with regard to dependency imports.
 When we move files, we break references in other places.
-The CLI tells us where the problems are when we build and TS code hinting in our editor can help too.
+The CLI tells us where the problems are when we build.
+TypeScript code hinting in our editor can help too.
 To address the issue at its root, we can use additional `@NgModule`s to manage dependencies; you can learn more by reading [Use @NgModule to Manage Dependencies in your Angular 2 Apps](https://auth0.com/blog/angular-2-ngmodules/).

 That's it for setup!
 We can officially start migrating ng1-dinos to ng2-dinos.

 ## Root App Component

 In the ng1-dinos Angular 1 app, `ng-app` was on the `<html>` element.
 This provided Angular control over the `<head>`, allowing us to dynamically update the `<title>` with a custom metadata factory.
 In Angular 2, our root app component is located inside the `<body>`.
-Angular 2 provides a service to manage page `<title>`s, so we no longer need an `<html>`-level app root.
+Angular 2 provides a service to manage page `<title>`s and we shouldn't use an `<html>`-level app root anymore.

 As we saw above, the body of our Angular 2 **ng2-dinos** `index.html` file looks like this: